erykjj/jwlmanager/README.txt

 Multi-platform

-You can find a Windows executable and a Mac OS app in the Releases section.
+You can find a Windows executable and a Mac OS app in the Releases section (https://github.com/erykjj/jwlmanager/releases).

 --------------------------------------------------------------------------------